Alamos Sonora, Mexico: An Enchanting Magical Town

 Alamos has a handicrafts market that operates in a colonial house at Km.
 51 on the Alamos – Navojoa highway, on the corner of Francisco Madero.

-You can find local handicrafts made mainly by members of the Mayo, Yaqui, Pima, and Seri tribes.
-You can find pieces of wood, glass, ceramics, metals, and woven and leather objects.
+You can find local handicrafts made by members of the Mayo, Yaqui, Pima, and Seri tribes such as wood, glass, ceramics, metals, and woven and leather objects.

 I hope you find this guide to Alamos useful and that your trip will be a success.
 Vamonos!